yvanlebras/training-material/topics/ecology/tutorials/MetaShARK_tutorial/tutorial.md

 # 1] How can EML Assembly Line functionalities help producing rich metadata easily?

 <p align="justify"> A major gap when a researcher is writing metadata documents is the fact that metadata international <b>standards often use formats not really human readable</b> and/or editable as XML or JSON.
-To answer this issue, <b>[Environmental Data Initiative](https://edirepository.org/) (EDI)</b> through the <b>EML Assembly Line R package</b> propose to generate intermediate metadata template files using classical tabular text format.
+To answer this issue, <b><a href="https://edirepository.org/">Environmental Data Initiative</a>
+(EDI)</b> through the <b>EML Assembly Line R package</b> propose to generate intermediate metadata template files using classical tabular text format.
 Another major issue regarding <b>metadata fill in</b>, is the fact that one <b>need to take a lot of time to write</b>, and often rewrite, metadata elements who can be already filled using automatic inferences or use of webservices.
 Here again, Environmental Data Initiaitve (EDI) through the <b>EML Assembly Line R</b> package propose to <b>generate automatically information</b> related to data attributes, geographic coverage, taxonomic coverage, using the content of provided datafiles.
 <br><br>
 Finally, through the <b>MetaShARK R Shiny app</b> created by the french biodiversity data hub research infrastructure (Pôle national de données de Biodiversité (<b>PNDB</b>)), user can <b>use <b>MetaShark</b>, a graphical user interface to apply the EML Assembly Line workflow</b> and benefit from some additionnal functionnalities as:</p>